LemmyNet/rfcs/0004-post-tags.md

 ### Tag Amount Limit
 Unlimited Tag usage might lead to undesired situations and extra moderation effort, long term the addition of Instance or Community limits to number of tags on a Post might be useful.

+### Instance wide or other tags
+The basic framework should allow this system to be used in many other contexts, however due to the complexity this should be done after an initial implementation.
+Areas that could use this system include:
+- Instance wide post tags (for example a single instance wide NSFW tag or some such)
+- User flairs
+- Tags on Communities (as opposed to on Posts)